Prof-Edil/bitcoin-2024-2-task-signet-wallet/recover_balance.md

-# Week 1: Recover Wallet State
+# Task 1: Recover Wallet State

 Challenge: given a descriptor and a blockchain, compute your confirmed wallet balance.
 Submit a program with your `tprv` hard-coded, execute the necessary